LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 The Inno Setup script, `logtalk.iss`, assumes that a checkout of the Logtalk repository exists in the `C:\lgt3git` directory.

+The default location for the Logtalk system files installation when the `%LOGTALKHOME%` environment variable is not defined is:

+- For admin users installations:
+	* `C:\Program Files (x86)\Logtalk` on 64-bit Windows
+	* `C:\Program Files\Logtalk` on 32-bit Windows

+- For non-admin users installations:
+	* `%LOCALAPPDATA%\Logtalk`

+The default location for the Logtalk user files installation when the `%LOGTALKUSER%` environment variable is not defined is:

+- `%USERPROFILE%\Documents\Logtalk`

+This `%LOGTALKUSER%` directory can be re-created by re-running the installer and choosing the corresponding installation option or by running the `logtalk_user_setup.bat` script.

-The installer creates integration shortcuts that start Logtalk in the `%LOGTALKUSER` directory.
+The installer creates integration shortcuts that start Logtalk in the `%LOGTALKUSER%` directory.
 You can edit the building script and change the `Start in` setting to `%CD%`.
 However, this works on Windows XP but is ignored on Windows 7.